 What is a Surround System?

-This allows us to understand the differences between surrounding back and front height speaker.
+This allows us to understand the differences between the surrounding back and front height speakers.
 To improve your experience, let’s talk about surround sound systems ranging from 2.0 to 13.1 systems.

 Surround sound sets home theaters apart, compared to stereo and TV setups.

-Surround sound systems enable you to have a cinematic experience in your living space by placing different speakers around the large room.
+With a surround sound system, you can make your living room feel like a movie theater by placing speakers all over a big room.
 These speakers can handle other audio channels such as the left, right, and center channels.
 There’s also a subwoofer placement.

 Two to three speakers should be placed in front of your surround system.
 The exact amount of speaker is required behind your listening position.
 These are the surround back and front height speakers, respectively.